Board of Trustees

 The Board is not involved in overseeing on-site wastewater systems that serve one private home or business.
 On-site systems are inspected by the Boone County Health Department.

 The board meets every third Tuesday of the month at 5:30 pm.
-The meetings are held in the conference room of the District Office at 1314 N. 7th St. in Columbia.
-Meetings are currently offered virtually as well.
+2022 Meetings will be held at the Boone County Commission Chambers located at 801 E Walnut St. Meetings are currently offered virtually as well.
 Past BCRSD Meeting Agendas and Minutes listed below.

 Interested in becoming a Board member?